I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 But instead of manually compiling all possible colour combinations in a table, I tried an online random generator, Random.org .
 They offer a lot of free services, including a list randomizer.
 It works wonderfully for generating random colour combinations.
 I described in detail how this works in an earlier post.
 You can read all about it here

 To try out the random colour combinations, I started crocheting little circles.
 Each with 3 rounds.
 In doing so, I have strictly adhered to the results that the random colour generator had given me.
 I only replaced a colour if it would otherwise have appeared twice in a circle.
 In the end, this resulted in 25 colourful circles, which I then turned into small squares.
 I joined them in a 5 x 5 layout.
-To determine the exact arrangement of the squares, I also used the random generator.
+The arrangement of the squares was also generated by using the random generator.

 Details on my colour placement and layout can be found in this post